SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 ![Software list](/images/users-guide/DeviceManagement/devmgmt-software-repository.png)

 Each entry shows the software name, the device type it is applicable for (if set), the software type (if set), and a badge indicating if and how many versions are available for a particular software.
-The values in every column (except **Versions**) can be filtered and sorted by clicking the **Filter** and **Sort** icons in column header.
+The values in every column except for the **Versions** column can be filtered and sorted by clicking the filter and sort icons in the column header.

 When clicking on an entry, the details for this software are displayed along with all available versions.

 ![Software details](/images/users-guide/DeviceManagement/devmgmt-software-details.png)

 At the top, the software name, a description, an optional device type filter(s), and a software type are shown.
 If a device type filter is set, the software will show up for installation only for devices of that type.
 If no filter is set, it will be available for all devices.
 The software type will make the software installable only on devices that have declared to support the particular software type.

 The list of versions shows the version name and the name of the software binary.
 The versions are ordered by their creation time (descending).